bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 #### 1. He who keeps his command will experience nothing harmful: Good will come to those who obey and honor the king.

-#### 2. Because for every matter there is a time and judgment: Wisdom knows what Solomon first poetically explained in Ecclesiastes 3:1-8 - that there is a time and purpose for everything under heaven.
+#### 2. Because for every matter there is a time and judgment: Wisdom knows what Qoholet first poetically explained in Ecclesiastes 3:1-8 - that there is a time and purpose for everything under heaven.

 #### 3. Though the misery of man increases greatly.
 For he does not know what will happen.